 The ASU report also assessed the impact of a variety of online learning formats, and looked at the implementation factors that make programs work at scale.
 The report includes case studies that the Action Lab team determined are six exemplar institutions in the digital learning field, with analysis of those models for institutions to learn from.

 "This is a particularly timely subject, because we've been around for 20 years in online ... and it hasn't been until the last six to eight years or so it's really developed this level of competency where institutions are taking full advantage of creating a digital medium to reach new populations that we are no trying to serve," explained Pugliese.

 During the panel session, Smith offered insight into her institution, Rio Salado College, within the context of the report.
-She explained Rio Salado kept costs down while scaling it's digital learning platform by using of adjunct faculty for online classes and compensating them from a step-function paradigm, where teachers are paid per enrollee.
-Smith said this type of practice involves more than 1,500 adjunct faculty members with limited course-design input, and 23 full-time faculty chairs crafting courses to help adjuncts learn best ways of delivering the content, creating and accessing to open educational resources and spearheading curriculum.
+She explained Rio Salado kept costs down while scaling its digital learning platform by using adjunct faculty for online classes and compensating them from a step-function paradigm, where teachers are paid per enrollee.
+Smith said this type of practice involves more than 1,500 adjunct faculty members with limited course-design input, and 23 full-time faculty chairs crafting courses to help adjuncts learn the best ways of delivering the content, creating and accessing open educational resources and spearheading curriculum.

 Though members of the audience raised concerns about faculty buy-in and whether that would impact the quality of instruction, Smith explained Rio Salado boasts an over 90% faculty retention rate by conducting constant staff meetings, creating manageable standards for student interactions, and having consistent feedback metrics, among other quality assurance practices.